GuilhE/JsonBroadcaster/README.md

 #### Swift Package Manager

 The Swift implementations are available via the Swift Package Manager.
-Just add it in Xcode by going to `File` > `Add Packages...` and providing the URL https://github.com/GuilhE/JsonBroadcaster.git.
+1. In Xcode go to `File` > `Add Packages...` and provide the URL https://github.com/GuilhE/JsonBroadcaster.git;
+2. Use the commit hash from the latest tag `JsonBroadcasterHandler-x`.

 #### CocoaPods